edgexfoundry/edgex-docs/docs_src/design/adr/device-service/0021-Profile-Changes.md

 A device profile cannot be deleted while it is associated to a provision watcher

-Change of the device profile on an event or reading is never allowed.
+Change of the device profile, source name or resource name on an event or reading is never allowed.
 Events and readings are immutable.

 ### Applicability

 This document dictates the rules around allowed change to device profiles (and associations).
-All EdgeX services will abide by these rules (implementing appropriate checks and validation as necessary to enforce the rules) when this ADR is approved to include:
-- service APIs
-- user interfaces (like the Edge GUI)
-- client tools (like the EdgeX CLI)
+All checks of these rules are preformed by the service when the APIs are called.
+Where in the past, some EdgeX services (including user interface and client tools) performed their own checks and validation with regard to device profile and association changes, this is now forbidden.
+The metadata service API will perform the check and return the appropriate error when the check/validation fails.

 ## Proposed Design